 The Group addresses its customers’ growing need for individuality with both its brand strategy and its distribution strategy.
 By building up and regionally extending its Made to Measure offering, HUGO BOSS can offer a growing number of interested customers the option of wearing individually fitted and tailored products with which they can stand out from the fashion mainstream.
 The exclusivity of this offering is also conveyed in the shopping experience, with dedicated selling space specially designed for this purpose.
 In addition, HUGO BOSS is creating a greater personalization offering in other product groups and price brackets.
 Opportunities are also seen in an individual approach to customers with systematic customer relationship management.
 Stronger ties are forged between customers and HUGO BOSS and customers’ brand loyalty increased by targeted phone calls, personalized mailings and individual newsletters.

 Improvements in operational processes

 HUGO BOSS is addressing the growing importance of its own retail business by optimizing critical operational processes.
-Using IT-supported selling space, assortment and volume planning, the Group will be in a position in future to align itself even better with the needs of end consumers and respond to changes in the market even more swiftly than in the past.
-In addition, the coming years will focus on the systems-based integration and optimization of business-to-consumer processes to make merchandise flows to end consumers faster, more flexible and more efficient across all sales channels.
+Thanks to the introduction of IT-supported selling space, assortment and volume planning, the Group is in a position to align itself even more effectively with the needs of end consumers and respond to changes in the market even more swiftly than in the past.
+The Group will also take over fulfillment of its online business in Europe going forward in order to achieve cost efficiencies and offer more extensive services.
+The expanded logistic capacities associated with this will also make it more flexible in the way it manages its flow of goods across all distribution channels.
 The Group is also working intensively on increasing the use of virtualization technology in specific phases of the product development process to generate time and cost advantages.
 With these continuous process optimization efforts, HUGO BOSS is laying the foundations to enable it to tap future opportunities and achieve positive impact on sales and earnings.
+Research and Development

 Sustainable business model